Tweed Valley Forest Park land management plan consultation

 - Elibank & Traquair

-Previous management plans for each of these forests were due to be reviewed and revised from 2017 onwards, so we are taking the opportunity to pull them together into one 'composite' land management plan (LMP).
-This reflects the importance of Tweed Valley Forest Park in terms of landscape, recreation and tourism, and the environment.
+Previous management plans for each of these forests were due to be reviewed and revised from 2017 onwards, so we are taking the opportunity to develop three land management plans (LMPs) that reflect the changing landscape of the Tweed Valley between Peebles and Selkirk.
+There is a separate page for each LMP, and the links below will take you to each one.

 Documents and maps